Asa'ib Ahl al-Haq

 Asa'ib Ahl al-Haq (AAH; عصائب أهل الحق Aṣaʾib ʾAhl al-Haqq, "League of the Righteous"), also known as the Khazali Network (شبكة الخزعلي), is an Iraqi Shia Islamist political party and paramilitary organization previously active in the Iraqi insurgency and Syrian Civil War.
 During the Iraq War, it was the largest of the Special Groups (Iraq).
 It's part of the Popular Mobilization Forces (PMF) in the 41st, 42nd, and 43rd Brigades, cooperating with the Iraqi government in its fight against ISIS.

 AAH is funded, trained, equipped and guided by IRGC's Quds Force and Hezbollah's Unit 3800.
 Members of AAH, as part of PMF, receive Iraqi government salaries after the PMF units were officially integrated into Iraqi security forces in 2018.

 AAH has claimed responsibility for over 6,000 attacks on U.S.-led Coalition forces between 2006 and 2011, seeking to drive U.S. forces out of Iraq.
 The militia's main tactic was to plant IEDs along the roads used by U.S. forces.
 These lethal roadside bombs killed and wounded hundreds of Coalition troops.
 Other tactics include sniper attacks, kidnappings, rocket and RPG attacks.
 Since 2011, AAH has assassinated Iraqi political opponents, killed civilian protesters, and continued attacks on U.S. diplomatic and military presence.
 In 2017, AAH created a party with the same name.

 On 3 January 2020, the U.S. Department of State announced its intent to designate AAH a terrorist organization along with two of its leaders, Qais al-Khazali and his brother Laith al-Khazali, who were named Specially Designated Global Terrorists (SDGT).

+On 2 June 2026, Asaib Ahl al-Haq proposed a plan to place their weaponry under Iraqi government control.